 Saturday went pretty much the same way with routine.
 By 5pm, the children we had at hand were more in number.
 The commandants’ claps got louder still, voices louder.
 It was almost incredulous.

-And yeah on saturday, I went for house-to-house evangelism and the prayer band members who did so on Friday were the ones who then stayed to pray all through the day.
+And another notable fact: on saturday, I went for house-to-house evangelism and the prayer band members who did so on Friday were the ones who then stayed back to pray all through the day.

 Saturday night, after the crusade in each axis, and everyone had arrived, each axis leader gave a report on the souls won, challenges faced etc. Then we had thanksgiving praises to God for all the souls that had been won.
-Danced till morning.
+We danced till day break.

-I doubt I did justice to the experience this way, but this is an attempt to encorage someone else who is otherwise very skeptical everytime they hear of a village outreach.
-It’s beautiful to serve.
+I doubt I did justice to the experience in this narration, but this is an attempt to encorage someone else who is otherwise very skeptical everytime they hear of a village outreach.
+It is beautiful to serve.
 And no, no witches will eat your head off if you’re in Christ Jesus.

 Added point: It’s a great time doing what Jesus did while he was here on earth.
 Try it.